madhavapavan/GameSphere/README.md

 2. **Sign Up**: Users can create an account as either an admin or a player.
 3. **Login**: Users can log in with their email, password, and role.
 4. **Player Dashboard**:
-   - View available games.
+   - View available games 🎮.
-   - Enroll in games (limited by player capacity).
+   - Enroll in games (limited by player capacity) 🏅.
 5. **Admin Dashboard**:
-   - View created games.
+   - View created games 📋.
-   - Create, edit, or delete games.
+   - Create, edit, or delete games ⚙️.
 6. **Game Management**:
-   - Admins can create games with a title, description, date, and player limit.
+   - Admins can create games with a title, description, date, and player limit 🏆.
-   - Admins can edit or delete existing games.
+   - Admins can edit or delete existing games ✏️.

 ---

 ## **File Structure**

 ```
-players-website/
+gamesphere/
 │
 ├── views/                  # EJS templates
 │   ├── landing.ejs         # Landing page (Login/Sign Up)